What You Need to Know About Healthcare Reform

 If you have asthma, heart disease, or any other pre-existing condition, you can still get health insurance.
 While Blue Cross has always offered coverage to anyone during open enrollment—no matter their health status—some insurers did not.

 If your employer continues to offer coverage or if you have coverage through a government program such as Medicare or Medicaid, you can continue to get your coverage as you always have.
 And if you purchase plans directly from Blue Cross, you can keep doing that as well!
-However, you also have another option for buying coverage starting in October 2013: HealthSource RI.
+However, you can also buy coverage from HealthSource RI.
 Plans from Blue Cross will be available through HealthSource RI.

 If you are eligible for tax credits or cost-sharing reductions, you will only be able to take advantage of those programs by buying insurance through HealthSource RI.